msantos/inert/README.md

 # Behaviour of driver\_select()

-The documentation for driver\_select() is a little confusing.
 These are some notes describing the empirical behaviour of driver\_select().

 The function signature for driver\_select() is: